Emission compensations

 BIOCHAR

-The Puro.earth marketplace project sustainably produces high-quality biochar from spruce forest thinning operations, for use for example as an additive to plantings or for water filtration for landfill sites.
+The Puro.earth marketplace project sustainably produces high-quality biochar from spruce forest thinning operations, for use for example as an additive in plantings or for water filtration at landfill sites.

 Forest protection project, Indonesia